Princeton, West Virginia: Virginian Railway growth and decline

-The tiny Class 1 railroad was very profitable and became known as the "Richest Little Railroad in the World."
-Of course, the VGN's more modern gradient and facilities and profitability were all coveted by the competition.
-There were many attempts to acquire it.
-All failed throughout the first half of the 20th century.
-Finally, as the Interstate Commerce Commission began to realize that railroads needed to be able to compete successfully with trucking and other modes of transportation more than primarily each other, in 1959, the Norfolk and Western succeeded in reaching a merge with the VGN and gaining regulatory approvals, marking what became called the "modern merger era" in North American railroading which eventually resulted in Princeton's current service by Norfolk Southern Railway, one of only 6 large class 1 railroads operating in the United States in the 21st century.

 The changes from steam to diesel-electric motive power and the mergers and consolidations resulted in elimination of many shops and jobs, aggravated by a reduction in coal mining activity in West Virginia.
 Eventually, all but a few of these jobs in Princeton were eliminated by the late 20th century.
-The N&W (and later NS) maintained coal piers and export facilities at a major facility near downtown Norfolk known as Lambert's Point.
+The Norfolk and Western Railroad maintained coal piers and export facilities at a major facility near downtown Norfolk known as Lambert's Point.
 After the 1959 merger, the VGN's former coal piers and yards at Sewell's Point were redundant with the Lambert's Point operations.
 They were eventually shut down, and the land became part of the massive U.S. Naval Station Norfolk, the largest Navy base in the world.

 Most of the unused former VGN Princeton Shops facilities were demolished by 2006.
 The local residents of Princeton were devastated.
 However, despite the community's loss, a new replica of the VGN's two-story Princeton Passenger Station and Offices had been recently built, the largest such effort in the entire state.
 A modern structure functionally, while appearing like the original built 100 about years earlier, the new Princeton Station Museum should last for future generations.
 It hosts a museum to the town's rich railroading heritage and the Virginian Railway.

-In the tiny hamlet of Ansted along the Midland Trail, the Page-Vawter House is listed on the National Register of Historic Places.
-The old Victorian mansion on the knoll overlooking the town as a testament to the area's coal mining heritage and the man who planned the railroad through Princeton: William Nelson Page.